The Effects Of Human Activities On Local Climate And Weather

 The Effects Of Deforestation And Other Human Activities On Local Weather

-Local weather sometimes deviates from the regional weather forecast.
-It often happens due to natural local variables, like topography, nearby bodies of water, and specific weather conditions.
-(You may live in a valley near a lake with winds funneling through the ravine.)
+These local weather conditions often deviate from the regional weather forecast for several reasons.
+This is often due to natural local variables, such as topography, nearby bodies of water, and altitude above sea level.
+(You may live in a valley near a lake with winds funneling through a ravine.)

 The Human Activities That Influence Local Weather

-Before we can examine the way in which human activities influence the weather, we first need to identify the specific actions that have a strong enough impact on the atmosphere to cause significant changes to weather conditions.
+To examine the various ways in which human activities influence local weather, we first need to identify the specific actions that have a strong enough impact on the atmosphere to cause significant changes to weather conditions.

-Each of the activities below causes changes to different aspects of the weather and with varying degrees of strength.
-Some human actions can combine to have a compound effect on the atmospheric conditions.
+Each of the activities listed below can cause significant changes to different components of the weather to varying degrees.
+Some human actions can even combine to have a compound effect on atmospheric conditions.

 1. Deforestation